Lola Maja: Personal life

-Maja met her husband, Tonio Okojevoh, at a cousin's wedding whilst she was still engaged to another; an engagement which didn't work out.
+Maja met her husband, Tonio Okojevoh, at a cousin's wedding.
+She was engaged to another person at the time.
 She became friends with Tonio and after six years, he proposed, without prior dating.
 Maja has stated that she and her husband were celibate before they got married, a decision that her husband initiated, as his promise to God.
 Tonio and Lola got married in 2010; together, they have two children, Tega and Tallulah, born in 2011 and 2013 respectively.
 She once shared that whilst she was in labour with her first child, listening to "Bumper to Bumper" by Wande Coal helped to ease her labour pains.
 She has also made it known that she won't be having anymore children.